 - Wrong position requiring repositioning.

-- Blood tests: electrolytes, coagulation screen, digoxin levels if appropriate, myocardial injury markers - eg, troponins (may indicate recent myocardial infarction)
+- Blood tests: electrolytes, coagulation screen, digoxin levels if appropriate, myocardial injury markers - eg, troponins (may indicate recent myocardial infarction but may also indicate perforation)

 - 12-lead ECG - any sign of myocardial ischaemia, arrhythmias or abnormal sensing.